 - Follicles - these are lymphoid collections and look like raised gelatinous pale bumps (like small grains of rice).
 They tend to be found on the lower tarsal conjunctiva and along the upper tarsal border.

-- Cornea: is there evidence of corneal involvement?
+- Cornea: note whether there is evidence of corneal involvement.
 Staining is an essential part of the examination.

 Generally, the diagnosis is rapidly made following history and examination but further investigations are warranted (referral to a specialist) in the following circumstances:

 - Follicular conjunctivitis.

 Differential diagnosis: conditions to rule out before diagnosing conjunctivitis